qlik-oss/core-website/docs/updates.md

 First versions of [corectl](https://github.com/qlik-oss/corectl) was released initial bug fixing, documentation and usability enhancements.
-The goal is to deliver a command line interface (CLI) for the Qlik Associative Engine that can be used to querying and interacting with the engine instance, its apps and their data.
+The goal is to deliver a command line interface (CLI) for the Qlik Associative Engine that can be used to interact with your apps, objects, and data.

 ![screenshot](./images/corectl.png)